-The Inclusive Early Childhood Education Program (IEC) at Bowling Green State University is a revolutionary program in Ohio designed to prepare undergraduate teacher education candidates for employment in inclusive early childhood learning environments.
+The Inclusive Early Childhood Education Program (IEC) at Bowling Green State University is a revolutionary program in the state of Ohio that will prepare undergraduate teacher education candidates for employment in inclusive early childhood learning environments.

 The Inclusive Early Childhood Education program leads to a Bachelors of Science in Education degree.
-Graduates of the program earn three credentials in four years:
+This is the first program in Ohio where undergraduates earn multiple credentials:

 - Early Childhood Education license for pre-kindergarten through 3rd grade.

 - Early Childhood Intervention Specialist license for pre-kindergarten through 3rd grade.

 - Birth to Age 3 Early Intervention Specialist certificate through the Ohio Department of Developmental Disabilities to work with infants and toddlers who have or are at risk for developmental delays or disabilities.